vincepower/rht-iot-demo/README.md

 lab-3-route - loads data into a database and the UI lab-4-web - the UI now can search the database for historic events and still pull live events
 ```

+# Branches

+student-labs - code needs to be changed to work
+master - working solutions